-Among the "edicts" of toleration, that of Milan has undoubtedly been the most studied.
+Among the ‘edicts’ of toleration, that of Milan has undoubtedly been the most studied.
 Two aspects have been of particular interest: the history of the debate over the type of document (edict, letter), and its authorship.
-Issued after the conference of Constantine and Licinius in Milan to deal with "all problems concerning security and the public good"(ad commoda et securitatem publicam), it is debated whether the inspirer was Constantine or Licinius (see current literature reviews in Barnes 2007, Siniscalco 2013 and Lenski 2017).
+Issued after the conference of Constantine and Licinius in Milan to deal with ‘all problems concerning security and the public good’(ad commoda et securitatem publicam), it is debated whether the inspiration was Constantine or Licinius (see the current literature reviews in Barnes 2007, Siniscalco 2013 and Lenski 2017).
 I will avoid this debate, focusing, rather, on the reasons for the toleration, in this case, of the full religious liberty it grants.

 The document survives in two copies: one in Lactantius (DMP 48.2-6) and one in Eusebius (HE X.5.4-14).
-Lactantius reproduces in the Latin original the letter (litterae) sent by Licinius to be posted in Nicomedia (on 13 June) after the first victory over Maximinus.
-Eusebius reproduces a slightly more complete Greek version of a rescript (ἀντιγραφή) sent to the governor of Palestine a little later.
+Lactantius reproduces, in the original Latin, the letter (litterae) sent by Licinius to be posted in Nicomedia (on 13 June) after the first victory over Maximinus.
+Eusebius reproduces a slightly more complete Greek version of a rescript (ἀντιγραφή), which was sent to the governor of Palestine a little later.
 It must be assumed that copies were sent to all those provinces that Licinius had wrested from Maximinus.

 The long and repetitive preamble sets out the reasons for the measures taken (Lact.
 DMP 48.2-6, Eus.
 HE X.5.4-8 retains a few more lines from the heading).
 Religious matters were on the agenda of the Milan meeting.
-In order to ensure respect for and worship of the divinity (divinitatis reverentia), Christians and everyone, in general, were given the freedom to follow the religion of their choice (et christianis et omnibus liberam potestatem sequendi religionem quam quisque voluisset), so that, for both the emperors and for the citizens under their authority, the divinity in the heavenly seat (divinitatis in sede caelesti) would be favourable (placatum ac propitium).
-The decision was taken based on a most salutary and upright reasoning (consilium salubri ac rectissima ratione) so that no one should be denied the faculty of following and choosing the religion of the Christians, and anyone could direct his mind to the religion that suited him, to the end that the highest divinity (summa divinitas) would grant the empire his usual solicitude and benevolence (solitum favorem suum benivolentiamque).
+In order to ensure respect for and worship of the divinity (divinitatis reverentia), Christians, and everyone in general, were given the freedom to follow the religion of their choice (et christianis et omnibus liberam potestatem sequendi religionem quam quisque voluisset), so that, for both the emperors and for the citizens under their authority, the divinity in the heavenly seat (divinitatis in sede caelesti) would be favourable (placatum ac propitium).
+The decision was taken based on a most salutary and upright reasoning (consilium salubri ac rectissima ratione) so that no one should be denied the ability to follow and choose the religion of the Christians, and anyone could direct his mind to the religion that suited him, with the aim that the highest divinity (summa divinitas) would grant the empire his usual solicitude and benevolence (solitum favorem suum benivolentiamque).
 It was intended that all previous anti-Christian measures, alien to imperial gentleness (clementia), be eliminated, and that Christians should enjoy freedom, unhindered (liberam atque absolutam colendae religionis suae facultatem).
-This freedom also applied to non-Christians, such that those who wished to do so were given the freedom to pursue their own observances and religion (religionis suae vel observantiae), insofar as it accorded with the peace of the age (quiete temporis nostri).
+This freedom also applied to non-Christians, such that those who wished to to pursue their own observances and religion (religionis suae vel observantiae) were given the freedom to do so, as long as such relgion accorded with the peace of the age (quiete temporis nostri).

 The dispositive part (DMP 48.
 7-9, HE X 5.9-11) sets out the restitution to Christians, as a corporation (corpori christianorum), of property confiscated during the persecutions.
 As has been handed down to us, the document was issued by Licinius to restore to Christians, as individuals, and to the churches of the Eastern provinces, a freedom already enjoyed by Christians in the West (Barnes 2007, 188-189).